Brooks Falls in Katmai National Park - All You Need to Know

 Brooks Falls Trail is the area's most popular trail, leading to the famous observation platform.
 The majority of the trail is flat.
 Part of it is located on a special elevated boardwalk with lockable gates (so that bears do not enter them), and part of the trail is in forested areas.
 Bears are regularly encountered on this trail, so following all safety rules from the beginning of your stay is necessary.
 The bears regularly use the same trails as visitors.

-Brooks Falls Trail is 1.2 miles round trip (nearly 2 kilometers) and takes an average of 20 to 35 minutes to hike.
-The route can take much longer, especially if bears are on the trail.
+Brooks Falls Trail is a 1.2-mile round trip (almost 2 kilometers) and typically takes between 20 and 35 minutes to hike.
+The hike may take significantly longer, especially if bears are present on the trail.

-Gated boardwalk area with brown bear and angler in distance
+A gated boardwalk area with a brown bear and an angler in the distance.

 Brooks Falls Viewing Platform

-In the peak of the summer, the lines to the platform can be very long, and the waiting time can be well over an hour.
-It is also important to remember that setting up camera tripods on the platform is not permitted.
+During the peak of summer, the lines to the platform can be very long, and the wait time may exceed an hour.
+It is also important to note that setting up camera tripods on the platform is not allowed.

-Damian and Elizabeth on the Brooks Falls viewing platform
+Damian and Elizabeth enjoying the view from the Brooks Falls observation deck.

-Brown bear fishing as seen from Brooks Falls viewing platform
+A brown bear catches fish as seen from the viewing platform at Brooks Falls.

 Best Time to Visit Brooks Falls

-The best time to visit Brooks Falls is in July and September.
-However, visitors must keep in mind that the number of bears will always depend on whether the salmon have arrived in these areas, so it is impossible to give a specific date.
-The second half of July is often a safe period to choose.
-At this time, you should expect the largest number of bears as well as the largest number of visitors.
+The best times to visit Brooks Falls are July and September.
+However, it’s important to note that the number of bears present can vary depending on the arrival of salmon in the area, making it impossible to provide a specific date for optimal bear viewing.
+Typically, the second half of July is a good time to choose.
+At this time, you should expect to see the largest number of bears as well as the largest number of visitors.

-August is usually a pretty quiet month, but the bears return to the waterfall in September to gain weight before retiring for the winter.
-During this time, the bears feed primarily on dead fish that float down the Brooks River.
-By this time, the bears are very impressive in size, but little activity is happening at the waterfall or the river.
-The bears are full and do not want to waste their valuable energy.
+June and August are typically quieter months, but in September, bears return to the waterfall to gain weight before their winter hibernation.
+During this time, they predominantly feed on dead fish that float down the Brooks River.
+By this time, the bears are impressive in size; however, there is little activity at the waterfall or the river.
+The bears are well-fed and do not want to waste their valuable energy.

-It does happen that bears are at the waterfall in the second half of June or in August.
-We visited Brooks Falls at the end of June 2022 and saw many more bears there than we expected and were able to avoid the crowds.
-It was perfect.
+Bears can sometimes be seen at the waterfall in the second half of June or in August.
+We visited Brooks Falls at the end of June 2022 and encountered many more bears than we had anticipated.
+Additionally, we were able to avoid the crowds, making our experience perfect.

-Can you spot the brown bear taking in the view with the other visitors?
+Can you find the brown bear enjoying the scenery alongside the other guests?

 Where to Stay When Visiting Brooks Falls

-Most visitors to Brooks Falls do not stay overnight, but that doesn’t mean they can’t!
-It is possible to stay at Brooks Lodge or Brooks Camp Campground.
-To stay at Brooks Lodge, you need to consider the high price (in 2022, it was $850 per night for four people) and luck.
-To get a spot at Brooks Lodge, you need to enter a lottery system.
-The number of people interested in staying at the lodge far exceeds the amount of availability, especially in the high season.
+Most visitors to Brooks Falls do not stay overnight, but they do have that option!
+You can choose to stay at Brooks Lodge or at the Brooks Camp Campground.
+However, be aware that staying at Brooks Lodge can be quite pricey; in 2025, the cost was $1150 per night for four people.
+Additionally, securing a spot at Brooks Lodge involves entering a lottery system, as the demand for rooms far exceeds the availability, especially during the high season.

-At Brooks Camp, there is also a campground surrounded by an electric fence to deter bears from entering.
-The campsite offers space for 60 people.
-In this case, there is a reservation system, which is important to book well in advance.
-The month of July often sells out within a few hours of the system opening.
-Reservations usually start in early January.
+At Brooks Camp, there is a campground enclosed by an electric fence to keep bears out.
+The campsite can accommodate up to 60 people.
+Reservations are required, so it's important to book well in advance.
+July is particularly busy, with spots often selling out within just a few hours after the reservation system opens.
+Reservations typically begin in early January.

 There is also an option to camp in the backcountry outside Brooks Camp if there is no availability at the campground or the lodge.
 You can read more about backcountry camping here.